nbargnesi/resource-generator/README.md

 ## Change-Log

 1. **[change_log.py](https://github.com/OpenBEL/resource-generator/blob/master/change_log.py)** - a separate module from gp_baseline.
 This module will
-   download and parse the old .belns and .beleq files and compare those results with the newly generated files that will be locally stored from [gp_baseline.py](https://github.com/jhourani/openbel-contributions/blob/master/gp_baseline.py).
-Currently, change_log.py must be run with the flag `-n <res_files>`. `res_files` being the directory in which the newly generated resource files are located.
-The result of running change_log.py will be a dictionary mapping all the old terms to either their replacement terms or the string `withdrawn`.
+   download pickled data objects from [gp_baseline.py](https://github.com/jhourani/openbel-contributions/blob/master/gp_baseline.py). change_log.py outputs a json dictionary mapping old terms to either their replacement terms or the string `withdrawn`.
 This dictionary can be consumed by an update script to resolve lost terms in older versioned BEL documents.
-2. **[changelog_config.py](https://github.com/OpenBEL/resource-generator/blob/master/changelog_config.py)** - the configuration file for change_log.py.
-Much like
-   configuration.py, this module maps which parsers will be needed, and the corresponding datasets for those parsers.
-3. **[write_log.py](https://github.com/OpenBEL/resource-generator/blob/master/write_log.py)** - the only task for this module is to write the change-log data out to a file using a `json` format.

 ## Dependencies